shin-carpediem/Djamazon/README.md

 https://qiita.com/nnsnodnb/items/9e99e7f0ca3f82bf2171

-＊Each word of Every method should be capital. and especially, use this command.
+＊Each word of Every method should be CAPITAL.\

+To connect with mysql, use this command.

 ```
 mysql -u shinac -h shinac.mysql.pythonanywhere-services.com -p